sardisnetwork/docs/dev/contract.md

 ![avatar](../images/remix4.jpg)

-And then by `MetaMask` the contract deployemnt transaction can be broadcast to the Sardischain.
+And then by `MetaMask` the contract deployemnt transaction can be broadcast to the Sardis Network.

 ## Truffle